jemc/typhon/spec/examples/README.md

 Indicating the current file is the stdout output as expected from running `typhon examples/hello.py` command.
 Everything after `#! typhon` is given as arguments to the bin/typhon program.
-And the whole line will be removed from expected output.
+The whole line will be removed from expected output.

 For example, to test the output of running the examples/foo/bar.py file with two command line arguments, you should have the first line in the